 His communications company, The Smiley Group, Inc., is dedicated to supporting human rights and related empowerment issues and serves as the holding company for various enterprises encompassing broadcast and print media, lectures, symposiums, book publishing, and the Internet.

 Smiley’s achievements have earned him numerous awards and honorary doctorate degrees, including one from his alma mater, Indiana University.
 In 2009, Indiana University named the atrium of its School of Public and Environmental Affairs (SPEA) building “The Tavis Smiley Atrium.”
 Smiley is also the recipient of the prestigious Du Bois Medal from Harvard University and the 2009 Interdependence Day Prize from Demos in Istanbul, Turkey.
 TIME magazine has honored Smiley as one of “The World’s 100 Most Influential People.”
-The Hollywood Chamber of Commerce recently announced that Smiley will be honored with a star on the Hollywood Walk of Fame, April 24, 2014.
+On April 24, 2014, the Hollywood Chamber of Commerce honored Mr. Smiley with a star on the Hollywood Walk of Fame.